Filters overview

 If you’re using a filter for lens protection, don’t skimp and get a cheap filter, because even the very best filters can degrade image quality.
 And keep the filter spotless if you’re shooting into bright lighting.

-If you have an inexpensive leans, why bother?
+If you have an inexpensive lens, why bother?
 A good quality filter can cost half as much as some basic lenses!
 The exception would be a cheap filter for salt spray or blowing sand, etc.

 Polarizers